-Our paper suggests we should not lose sight of issues like how much aid can be handled to begin with, how the aid should be delivered, and when.
+Finally, our paper suggests we should not lose sight of issues like how much aid can be handled to begin with, how the aid should be delivered, and when.
 At the very least, our work suggests a poor country need not have the absorptive capacity to take in a massive quantity of aid up front without it creating substantial adverse effects on the country's export competitiveness.
-Far better to build up the supply of the other critical resources that will be needed to use aid effectively such as a larger body of skilled workers, and international organizations like the IMF and the World Bank should encourage more of this.
+Far better to build up the supply of the other critical resources that will be needed to use aid effectively such as a larger body of skilled workers.
 Yet education and training of the unskilled, even if undertaken on a war footing, takes time.
 A massive expansion of the resources devoted to education can create the very adverse effects in the short term that it will hopefully avoid in the longer term.
 A better solution might be to start slow but to accelerate as capacity is built.
 Even though the world is impatient for the poor to develop, development, especially when mandated from the outside, may require patience.